 This section answers frequently asked questions (FAQs) on Health Reimbursement Accounts.

-A Health Reimbursement Account (HRA) is an IRS-approved, employer-funded, tax-advantaged plan that reimburses employees for eligible out-of-pocket medical expenses, including individual health insurance premiums.
+A Health reimbursement account, or health reimbursement arrangement, (HRA) is an IRS-approved, employer-funded, tax-advantaged plan that reimburses employees for eligible out-of-pocket medical expenses, including individual health insurance premiums.

 HRAs are one of several programs authorized by the Internal Revenue Service (IRS) that give individuals tax advantages to offset health care costs.

 What is the difference between a health reimbursement account and a health savings account (HSA) or flexible spending account (FSA)?